-The Department of Arkansas Heritage has a detailed history of Wingmead if you would like to read more, but here is the short of it: Officially a part of the National Historic Register as of 2011, Wingmead was constructed in 1939 as the personal hunting and farming estate for Edgar Monsanto Queeny.
-Mr. Queeny was chairman and president of the board for the Monsanto Chemical Company, but his passion in life was nature and habitat conservation.
-Travelling from St. Louis to Arkansas for several years to hunt ducks, Mr. Queeny’s wife one day declared that if she were going to continue joining him on his wilderness escapades, he would have to find better accommodations than a temporary, dilapidated trailer.
-So he acquired an 11,000 acre estate and constructed a 10,000 square foot hunting lodge.
-Touche, Mrs. Queeny!
+Of all the homes Sideco has had the honor of rehabilitating, none can rival the history, splendor, and craftsmanship of the Wingmead Hunting Club.
+The Wingmead estate, located in Arkansas, has a long and fascinating history that dates back to its construction in 1939.
+It was the personal hunting and farming estate for Edgar Monsanto Queeny, chairman and president of the board for the Monsanto Chemical Company, and his wife.
+Mr. Queeny's passion in life was nature and habitat conservation, and he traveled from St. Louis to Arkansas for several years to hunt ducks.
+However, when his wife declared that she would only join him on his wilderness escapades if he could provide better accommodations than a temporary, dilapidated trailer, he acquired an 11,000-acre estate and constructed a 10,000-square-foot hunting lodge.

 Many famous guests have visited and hunted at Wingmead.
 The Arkansas Duck Hunter’s Almanac famously declares that, at Wingmead, guests “arrive on Friday in time for cocktails and a formal dinner,” hunting all day Saturday, with a possible quail hunt Sunday, before departing Sunday evening.
 Among the famed visitors are Walt Disney, who was considered a “weekend guest” by the Queeny family.